Don't Park Illegally in Ubud, Bali! Electronic Ticketing System (ETLE) Launches in 2026: Fines, Road Sections, and Parking Guide

 Ubud’s Traffic Congestion Is Getting Worse

-Honestly, Ubud’s traffic situation in recent years can only be described as “increasingly chaotic.”
-The narrow streets were never designed to handle heavy traffic, and when cars park haphazardly on the roadside, it effectively halves the usable road width.
+Honestly, Ubud’s traffic situation in recent years can only be described as “increasingly outrageous.”
+The narrow streets were never designed to handle such heavy traffic, and when cars park haphazardly on the roadside, it effectively cuts the usable road width in half.

 Ubud Police Chief I Wayan Putra Antara also admitted that using shoulders and roads as free parking spaces is one of the direct causes of local traffic congestion.
 He stated that such enforcement actions will continue regularly in the future.

-Ubud, the cultural and artistic heart of Bali, attracts countless travelers with its lush rice terraces, serene jungles, and rich traditional culture.
-It's the perfect place to relax and rejuvenate.
-Whether you're exploring local traditions, enjoying natural beauty, or engaging in exciting outdoor activities, Ubud offers unique experiences that combine delicious food with stunning scenery!
+Ubud is the cultural and artistic heart of Bali, drawing countless travelers with its lush rice terraces, serene jungles, and deep-rooted traditions.
+It's the perfect place to unwind.
+Whether you're exploring local customs, soaking in natural beauty, or diving into exciting outdoor activities paired with stunning food and scenery, Ubud offers a unique experience that will move you.
 Want to learn more about Ubud?
 Click here

 Driving in Ubud?
 Take Parking Seriously

-If you plan to drive or rent a car in Ubud, this is worth noting in advance:
+If you’re planning to drive or rent a car in Ubud, this is worth noting in advance:

 • Don’t park on the side of the road for convenience, especially along Jalan Raya Ubud, the main thoroughfare.

-• There are several designated parking lots in Ubud city center.
-It’s recommended to park properly and walk into the city.
+• There are several designated parking lots in Ubud city center—it’s best to park properly and walk into the city.

 🗺️ Bali Trip Planner